Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/parallax/index.md

 Speed matters more than you'd think.
 Traditional LLMs run at ~200 tokens/sec.
 Continuous suggestions need 2000+ tok/s or they feel laggy.

-Models like Cerebras and Grok now hit 2000+ tok/s in production.
+Model providers like Cerebras and Grok now hit 2000+ tok/s in production with advanced reasoning models.
 That's not a 10x improvement.
-It's a phase transition.
+It's an unlock for new interaction paradigms.
 At 200 tok/s, background reasoning feels like lag.
-At 2000 tok/s, it disappears.
+At 2000 tok/s, it disappears and reasoning becomes ambient.

 The UX constraint was always latency.
 That constraint is gone.